 Regarding the double Dalitz decays of the $\eta^{\prime}$, we have the same three possible final states as for the $\eta$.
-However, in this case we have only adopted the factorisation approach ansatz for describing the double virtual TFF of the $\eta^{\prime}$.
-The reason is because the use of Chisholm approximants, which may respect the appropriate asymptotic behavior $q^{-2}$, would only apply at low energies, concretely up to the matching point where PAs are applicable, while beyond, we are somehow forced to employ the factorisation approximation, through a VMD description, which induces a $q^{-4}$ term.
-So, there is no gain respecting the high-energy behavior in the low-energy region if we violate it at high energies.
-We compute first $\eta^{\prime}\to e^{+}e^{-}\mu^{+}\mu^{-}$ again through eq.~(\ref{distribution}).
-Noticeably, it follows the same trend as $\eta\to e^{+}e^{-}\mu^{+}\mu^{-}$, with the difference that this case is sensitive to the resonance region as can be read off from figure~\ref{decayetap2e2mu}.
-Once more, the low-momentum region basically dominates the distribution when working with the electronic variable (blue solid curve) while it is a smooth falling function of the dimuonic momentum with a small bump and a sharp peak accounting for the effect of the $\rho$ and the $\omega$, respectively (red solid curve).
-Indistinguishable, both curves integrate the same $\mathcal{BR}$.
-Our predictions are presented in table~\ref{etap2e2mu} without, in this case, any experimental reference to compare with.
+However, in this case we have only adopted the factorisation approach ansatz for describing the double-virtual TFF of the $\eta^{\prime}$.
+The reason is because the use of Chisholm approximants, which may respect the appropriate asymptotic behaviour $q^{-2}$, would only apply at low energies, concretely up to the matching point where PAs are applicable, while beyond, we are somehow forced to employ the factorisation approximation, through a VMD description, which induces a $q^{-4}$ term.
+So, there is no gain respecting the high-energy behaviour in the low-energy region if we violate it at high energies.
+We compute first $\eta^{\prime}\to e^{+}e^{-}\mu^{+}\mu^{-}$, again through Eq.~(\ref{distribution}).
+Noticeably, it follows the same trend as $\eta\to e^{+}e^{-}\mu^{+}\mu^{-}$, with the difference that this case is sensitive to the resonance region, as can be read off from Fig.~\ref{decayetap2e2mu}.
+Once more, the low-momentum region basically dominates the distribution when working with the electronic variable (solid blue curve), while it is a smooth falling function of the dimuonic momentum with a small bump and a sharp peak accounting for the effect of the $\rho$ and the $\omega$, respectively (solid red curve).
+Both curves integrate to the same $\mathcal{BR}$.
+Our predictions are presented in Table~\ref{etap2e2mu} without, in this case, any experimental reference to compare with.
 The effect of the TFF increases by a factor of about 2 the $\mathcal{BR}$ respect to the QED estimate, which is much notorious than in $\eta\to e^{+}e^{-}\mu^{+}\mu^{-}$.